5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/README.md

 3. Save and reboot
 4. Check if the Brightness Shortcut Keys are still working.
 If not, you can always revert the changes.

+> [!NOTE]
+>
-**NOTE**: If you have an older ThinkPad (3rd to 5th gen), read the Spoiler in the "Special Cases" section of the Brightness Keys repo to find out if you need to change `NBCF` form `Zero` to `One` resp. `0x01`.
+> If you have an older ThinkPad (3rd to 5th gen), read the Spoiler in the "Special Cases" section of the Brightness Keys repo to find out if you need to change `NBCF` form `Zero` to `One` resp. `0x01`.
 In this case, add `SSDT-NBCF.aml` instead of using a binary rename since using ACPI is cleaner and limited to macOS only.

 ## Old method: SSDT + Binary Renames
 Enabling Brightness Hotkeys consists of two stages: